 Federal Alliance for Safe Homes

 The Federal Alliance for Safe Homes (FLASH) is a nonprofit and leading consumer advocate for strengthening homes and safeguarding families from natural and manmade disasters.
-Its website offers ways to prepare your home for a hurricane in one day, one hour or one weekend.
-It also offers advice about what to do after a storm.
+Its website offers ways to prepare your home for disasters based on your location and advice on what to look for in a resilient home.

 Header - Spotlight